gera2ld/nebula-easy/README.md

 This is a dashboard for [nebula](https://github.com/slackhq/nebula).

-Note: This dashboard only helps you to manage devices and generate the configuration and certificates.
+Note: It only helps you to manage devices and generate the configuration and certificates.
 But you still have to deploy the files on your devices by yourself.

 ## Usage

+### Dashboard

-Create a `docker-compose.yml` for the dashboard:
+Create a `docker-compose.yml`:

 ```yml
 version: '3'